jasonsong93/archlinux-steps/README.md

 #### **3.4 Install Window Manager**
 A display manager, or login manager, is typically a graphical user interface that is displayed at the end of the boot process in place of the default shell.
 Think of it as a simple login screen (like on Windows/MacOS).
 A full list can be found [here](https://wiki.archlinux.org/title/Display_manager).

 I'll be using [LightDM](https://wiki.archlinux.org/title/LightDM).
-I'll also be using a greeter called `lightdm-webkit-theme-litarvan`.
+I'll also be using a greeter called `lightdm-slick-greeter`.
 Install both with:
 ```
 sudo pacman -S lightdm lightdm-webkit-theme-litarvan